Jump to recipe →

-This amazing Mexican cauliflower rice is full of tasty seasonings, hearty ground beef, and lots of healthy veggies.
+This amazing Mexican Cauliflower Rice is full of tasty seasonings, hearty ground beef, and lots of healthy veggies.
 It is the perfect one-pot dinner that you can feel good about eating.

-cast iron skillet with mexican cauliflower rice
+cast iron skillet with mexican cauliflower rice.

 Pin this recipe now to save it for later

-This cauliflower rice recipe is going to completely transform Mexican night in your house.
+This cheesy cauliflower rice recipe is going to completely transform Mexican night in your house.
 It is healthier than regular rice bowls and also easier to make.
 No need to wait around while the rice cooks and cooks… cauliflower rice is done in just minutes!

-All the seasonings, spices, and veggies that go into this dish are out of this world.
+All the taco seasonings, spices, and veggies that go into this dish are out of this world.
 You have sweet and spicy peppers, tender ground beef, and so much amazing cheese.

 The best part is that you can make this whole Mexican cauliflower rice recipe in one big skillet.
 You can even serve it to your family in that same skillet.
 Everyone can just scoop their own servings right from the pan!

-wooden spoonful of mexican cauliflower rice
+wooden spoonful of mexican cauliflower rice.

-Low Carb Mexican Cauliflower Rice Recipe
+Loaded Mexican Cauliflower Rice Recipe

-ingredients to make mexican cauliflower rice
+ingredients to make mexican cauliflower rice.

 See recipe card below this post for ingredient quantities and full instructions.